-adopt a collaborative style of management and encourage team working.
+Adopt a collaborative style of working.

-take an active role in self review against agreed priorities and targets.
+Take an active role in self review against agreed priorities and targets.

-undertake any necessary training associated with the duties of the post.
+Undertake any necessary training associated with the duties of the post.

-comply with the Authority's equal opportunities and environmental policies.
+Comply with the Authority's equal opportunities and environmental policies.

-comply with all health and safety policy and legislation in the performance of their duties and responsibilities.
+Comply with all health and safety policy and legislation in the performance of their duties and responsibilities.

-carry out the duties and responsibilities of the post in compliance with the City Council’s equal opportunities policies.
+Carry out the duties and responsibilities of the post in compliance with the City Council’s equal opportunities policies.

-maintain confidentiality and observe data protection and associated guidelines where appropriate.
+Maintain confidentiality and observe data protection and associated guidelines where appropriate.

-comply with the City Council’s environmental policies.
+Comply with the City Council’s environmental policies.

-carry out any other reasonable duties and responsibilities within the overall function, commensurate with the grading and level of the responsibilities of the post.
+Carry out any other reasonable duties and responsibilities within the overall function, commensurate with the grading and level of the responsibilities of the post.